MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/dashboard-teams-toolkit.md

 ## Create a new dashboard

 Before you create a dashboard, you must create a dashboard tab app.
-If you haven't created the dashboard tab app, see [step-by-step guide](#step-by-step-guide).
+For more information about creating a dashboard tab app and the source code directory structure, see [step-by-step guide](#step-by-step-guide).

 1. [Create a dashboard class](#create-a-dashboard-class)
 1. [Override methods to customize dashboard tab app](#override-methods-to-customize-dashboard-tab-app)